 The most basic language a computer understands, it is composed of a series of 0s and 1s.
 The computer interprets the code to form numbers, letters, punctuation marks, and symbols.

 The smallest piece of computer information, either the number 0 or 1.
-In short ther are called binary digits.
+In short they are called binary digits.

 Software used to navigate the Internet.
-Netscape Navigator and Microsoft Internet Explorer are today's most popular browsers for accessing the World Wide Web.
+Google Chrome, Firefox, Netscape Navigator and Microsoft Internet Explorer are today's most popular browsers for accessing the World Wide Web.

 A malfunction due to an error in the program or a defect in the equipment.